IntersectMBO/ouroboros-network/ouroboros-consensus/docs/interface-CHANGELOG.md

 The internals of each entry are organized similar to https://keepachangelog.com/en/1.1.0/, adapted to our plan explained above.

+## Circa 2022-07-20

+### Fixed

+- The obsolete node check in the new 'Praos' protocol was not performing the check that was intended.
+It is supposed to check that the current protocol version is no greater than the max major protocol version.
+It was instead checking that the max major protocol version was not greater than the protocol version listed in the block header (which is currently not supposed to have any semantic meaning, and is used to manually check the readiness of the network for a hard fork).
+Note that this mistake is only in the Praos protocol, not in TPraos.
+The consequence of this incorrect check is that nodes will not properly halt after a hard fork when they do not have the required software for the hard fork.

 ## Circa 2022-07-13

 ### Added